-Click or tap the drop-down button of SCLK, WS, and SDA to select the analog channel or the digital channel as the source of SCLK, WS, and SDA respectively.
-For the available channels, refer to descriptions in "Trigger Source".
+Click or tap the drop-down button of SCLK, WS, and SDA to select the analog channel or the digital channel as the source of serial clock (SCLK), word select (WS), and serial data (SDA) signal.
+For available channels, refer to descriptions in Trigger Source.
 The current trigger source is displayed in the trigger information label at the top of the screen.